Deep Regression for Repeated Measurements: Introduction

-Benefiting from the high nonlinearity and excellent functional approximation ability, DNNs are gaining attention as an emerging nonparametric approach in various statistical problems.
-There has been a series of work that successfully established theories of nonparametric DNN regression for independent observations \citep{bauer2019deep,schmidtaos,suzuki2018adaptivity,farrell2021deep,kohler2021rate}, which is referred to as {\it cross-sectional} model/setting that measures a single observation for each subject and is distinguished from repeated measurements. \citet{fan2022noise} and \citet{fan2022factor} have studied the Huber DNN estimator for heavy-tail and the factor augmented sparse throughput model for high-dimensional situations, and \citet{deephazard,deepcox} coupled relevant theory in \citet{schmidtaos} to study survival models.
-These works typically studied estimators based on minimizing the empirical loss function over some neural networks of specific size.
-To investigate the asymptotic properties, they decomposed the prediction error into approximation and estimation errors, while the approximation ability guarantees the former and the latter depends on the network complexity.
+Benefiting from the aforementioned advantages, DNNs are gaining attention as an emerging nonparametric approach in various statistical problems.
+There has been a series of work that successfully established theories of nonparametric DNN regression for independent observations \citep{bauer2019deep,schmidtaos,suzuki2018adaptivity,farrell2021deep,kohler2021rate}, which here is referred to as {\it cross-sectional} model/setting that measures a single observation for each subject and is distinguished from repeated measurements setting. \citet{covnet} proposed a novel CovNet to estimate the covariance function for fully and grid-observed functional data, which approximates well and facilitates a direct eigendecomposition. \citet{fan2022noise} studied the Huber DNN estimator for heavy-tail and \citet{deephazard,deepcox} considered survival models.
+Recently, some noteworthy works \citep{fan2022factor, bhattacharya2023deep} considered the high dimensional problem, including factor augmented sparse throughput model and nonparametric interaction models with rigorous theory and matching lower bounds.

-Distinctive from classical nonparametric regression estimators, a crucial preponderance of DNN estimators is the adaptability to various low intrinsic-dimensional structures, which can circumvent the curse of dimensionality and attain faster convergence rates.
-A prevalent type is that the target function satisfies some specific composition structure.
-For example, many semiparametric models, like single index model, additive model and partially linear model, are contained in the hierarchical composition models, and \citet{bauer2019deep}, \citet{schmidtaos} and \citet{kohler2021rate} have studied their optimal convergence that cannot be attained by wavelet type estimators \citep{schmidtaos}.
-Other existing works considered various smoothness/structure settings and obtained stimulating results \citep{barron1993universal,suzuki2018adaptivity,suzuki2021deep,kohler2019estimation}.
-Another perspective is that the input data lie on an embedded low-dimensional set.
-For sparsely connected DNN estimators, \citet{schmidt2019deep}, \citet{chen2019nonparametric} and \citet{cloninger2021deep} have shown their adaptivity to (nearly) manifold input, while \citet{nakada2020adaptive} considered the Minkowski dimension sets.
-Recently, \citet{huangjian} derived a comprehensive theory for fully connected DNN estimators of low-dimensional inputs.

-\subsection{Challenges of DNN regression for repeated measurements}
+\subsection{Challenges of DNN Regression for Repeated Measurements}